 - Swap students may change sections of the same course (e.g., change from ENG 101 21 to ENG 101- 82).
 Students are responsible for making up all course work missed as a result of changing sections.
-To change sections of a course, students must contact the Dean of the division offering the course. - Drop students may drop a course which will result in the course being removed from the student's schedule and transcript.
+To change sections of a course, students must contact his/her division dean. - Drop students may drop a course which will result in the course being removed from the student's schedule and transcript.
 Students who drop during the refund period will receive a tuition refund of either 100% or 50% based on the date the course is dropped.
 However, students are still responsible for payment of all course fees.
 To drop a course, students must e-mail their instructor from their TCL student e-mail account (@my.tcl.edu) requesting to be dropped from the course.
 Students should contact Financial Aid before dropping a course to determine any impact on their aid.